LTL’s Ultimate Guide to The Origin of The Chinese Zodiacs

 Before getting stuck into the wonderful history of Chinese Zodiacs it makes sense for us to learn the Animals in Chinese…

-We will first tackle the origin myth of the Chinese Zodiacs, the story about the great Chinese Zodiac Race.
+Firstly, we will tackle the origin myth of the Chinese Zodiacs, the story about the great Chinese Zodiac Race.

 After that we will have short outline about the actual historical origin of the zodiacs.